GraysonnG/ink-manga-reader/README.md

 ## Work In Progress

-This application is a work in progress and thus does not meet the standards required by the api just yet.
+This application is a work in progress and thus does not meet the standards required by the mangadex api just yet.
 I am not distributing this nor is it published anywhere.

 ## Getting Started